-During the fourth guarter of 2016, we commenced active steps towards remediating the material weaknesses.
+Beginning in the fourth quarter of 2016, we immediately commenced active steps towards remediating the material weaknesses.
 These efforts include:

-- (a) a review of financial reporting processes relating to the subsidiary in Japan, and enhancements and additions to the internal controls for that entity; - (b) increasing senior financial and accounting management monitoring of financial reporting at smaller Company locations, establishing effective reporting lines, and appropriate authorities, and responsibilities and monitoring for financial reporting activities, and assignment of banking signatory authorities, limits and responsibilities at such locations; - (c) Enhancing management review controls and procedures for the assessment of potential reserves for loss contracts and additional training regarding the required documentation of design and operating effectiveness of internal control over financial reporting.
+- (a) a review of financial reporting processes relating to the subsidiary in Japan, and enhancements and additions to the internal controls for that entity: - (b) increasing senior financial and accounting management monitoring of financial reporting at smaller Company locations, establishing effective reporting lines, and appropriate authorities, and responsibilities and monitoring for financial reporting activities, and assignment of banking signatory authorities, limits and responsibilities at such locations; - (c) Enhancing management review controls and procedures for the assessment of potential reserves for loss contracts and additional training regarding the required documentation of design and operating effectiveness of internal control over financial reporting.